-A well-crafted trademark application is more likely to be approved by the USPTO and to protect your brand fully.
+A brand relies on distinctness.
+Distinctness only exists when something can’t be copied or stolen.
+A well-crafted, strong trademark application is more likely to be approved by the USPTO and to protect your brand and your investment fully.
 Orange County patent attorney James Yang can help you put together the strongest-possible trademark application.

 What is a trademark application?